Rocket.net vs WP Engine Hosting Comparison In 2026

 Rocket Cloudflare Enterprise features

-This is good because most of your website traffic goes through Cloudflare CDN servers instead of the hosting server.
+This is good because most of your website traffic passes through Cloudflare CDN servers rather than the hosting server.

-Using Rocket.Net, you don’t need WordPress security, cache, image optimization, or any other plugin.
+Using Rocket, you don’t need WordPress security, cache, image optimization, or any other plugin.
 And it’s not just for CDN or security reasons; you’ll get helpful enterprise features, such as:

 • Argo Smart Routing: Argo can significantly reduce latency and improve speed when handling requests through Cloudflare’s network (using the fastest routes).